-RDS cookery demo: Caramel Ale Sauce
+RDS cookery demo: Salted Caramel Ale Sauce

-When I first developed the recipe for this sauce I was looking for a way to use the seasonal beers that appear in the run up to Christmas.
+When I first started work on the recipe for this sauce I was looking for a way to use the seasonal beers that appear in the run up to Christmas.
 And then Eight Degrees Winter Ale, made with a specially fragrant spice blend from Green Saffron, turned out to be so popular that there wasn’t even a random bottle left in the brewery for me to play with.

-Now I make this with the Knockmealdown Porter, which gives it a completely different flavour profile – much more coffee-like – and a pinch of the extra Green Saffron spices.
+Now I often make this with Knockmealdown Porter, which gives it a completely different flavour profile – much more coffee-like – and a pinch of the extra Green Saffron spices.
 Try it yourself with any microbrewery porter or stout and a ¼ teaspoon of mixed spice, sourced from Green Saffron if you can at all manage it.

 A great standby to keep in the fridge – it seems to last for ages – the Caramel Ale Sauce can be reheated to serve with cake and cream or yoghurt for a desert to remember.
 If you’re making an apple tart, put a couple of tablespoons of the sauce under the pastry top before cooking for an extra special treat.

-If you’re looking to get you hands on this limited edition btleer for Christmas, order as quickly as possible as the brewery is completely out of stock.
+If you’re looking to get you hands on this limited edition beer for Christmas, order as quickly as possible as the brewery is completely out of stock.
 The Little Sister, who spent the summer labelling bottles for the boys, was most unimpressed at being told that she had to hit the off licences in Cork to get her hands on a bottle.

 Online stockists: